Towanda! My Favorite Female Authors

 I wish I could weave words and sentences together and craft perfect written thoughts like Elizabeth Gilbert, a Yankee writer whose sass and flair for profanity tell me she should have been born south of the Mason-Dixon Line.
 Our loss.
 Her new book Big Magic comes out in September, and she is teasing me with her wisdom already when she offers up a snarky, “If people don’t like what you’re creating, just smile at them sweetly and tell them to make their own f*cking art.”
 I think I will, Liz.

 I wish I could craft imagery like Zora Neale Hurston.
-When she said “…she starched and ironed her face, forming it into just what people wanted to see,” we all knew exactly what she meant because we’d done that, too.
+When she said “…she starched and ironed her face, forming it into just what people wanted to see,” we all knew exactly what she meant, because we’d done that, too.
 She even warned us, “You know if you pass someone and don’t speak tuh suit ’em dey got tuh go way back in yo life and see whut you ever done.
 They know mo’ ’bout yuh than you do yo’self.
 An envious heart makes a treacherous ear.”
 Indeed it does, Ms. Hurston, indeed it does.

 I wish I could tell a timeless, epic story like Sue Monk Kidd complete with history, regional folklore and peanut field pondering about life and the simple things, like remembering what lightening bugs smell like.
 I wish I could channel her skill with description, recalling the warmth of a horse’s snort and the way your shoulders sting with sunburn after a day at the river.
-The way she rebuilds in our minds the particularly beautiful places we live, that we only notice when we stop and pay close attention.
-She is the writer that reminds me to pay particular mind to the details.
+The way she rebuilds in our minds the particularly beautiful places we live, places we only notice when we stop and pay close attention.
+She is the writer who reminds me to pay particular mind to the details.

 “Stories have to be told or they die, and when they die, we can’t remember who we are or why we’re here.”